fix

 Take it as a learning opportunity: Any negative penetration test can be demoralizing, but any penetration test that finds a vulnerability benefits the organization by allowing it to improve its overall security posture.
 A negative penetration test should be seen as a learning experience, not a failure.

 If you have done these previous two steps, and still are not happy with the outcome, it might be useful to ask a third party to consult on the matter.
-This does not mean that you need to get a second penetration test, but another security consultant should be able to go through the report along with the pentesters notes, reproducibility, and have your applications context in order to make a determination on whether the penetration test and its findings are credible.
+This does not mean that you need to get a second penetration test, but another security consultant should be able to go through the report along with the pentesters notes, and reproducibility, and have your application context to determine whether the penetration test and its findings are credible.
 Depending on the feedback you get from the third party you can decide whether or not a second penetration test is a good idea or not.

-How to get the most out of negative penetration test
+How to maximize the value of a negative penetration test

 • This is a learning experience and not a failure: If you get a penetration test that comes back with multiple vulnerabilities you should look at this as a chance to improve.
 The reality is those weaknesses were there before the test and now that you are aware of those issues, you have the opportunity to fix them before they could be exploited.

 • Look into training your developers on secure coding: A common cause of security vulnerabilities in applications is a lack of security awareness among developers.
-It’s important for developers to understand secure coding practices so that the amount of vulnerabilities that occur in company applications is reduced.
+Developers need to understand secure coding practices so that the amount of vulnerabilities that occur in company applications is reduced.

 • Understand the issues found and how they came to be: It’s important to do a root cause analysis to identify the source of these vulnerabilities.
 Unless you find and resolve the root cause there is a possibility that similar vulnerabilities will surface in the future.